IC-DISC: AN OLD TAX PLANNING TECHNIQUE REBORN

 2. Sale to a foreign country including adjacent countries of Canada and Mexico.
 Alternatively, an item constituting an isolated functional product exported within one year by your customer qualifies.

-3. Benefit is limited to 4% of export sales up to $50 million.
+3. Benefit is equal to 50% of foreign sales taxable income or 4% of export sales either limited to combined taxable income.

 Target 4% of Export Sales